Malice aforethought

 Malice aforethought is the "premeditation" or "predetermination" (with malice) required as an element of some crimes in some jurisdictions and a unique element for first-degree or aggravated murder in a few.
 Insofar as the term is still in use, it has a technical meaning that has changed substantially over time.

 Etymology

-Malice aforethought is a direct translation of the Law French term malice prépensée, so the adjective follows the noun as in French.
+The term malice aforethought is a direct translation of the Law French term malice prépensée, so the adjective follows the noun as in French.

 Legal history

 This [malice aforethought] is the grand criterion, which now distinguishes murder from other killing: and this malice prepense, malitia praecogitata, is not so properly spite or malevolence to the deceased in particular, as any evil design in general; the dictate of a wicked, depraved, and malignant heart: un disposition a faire un male chose [an inclination to do an evil thing]: and it may be either express or implied in law.